Clinical Mental Health Counseling (M.A.)

 CNPY 502 Theories of Counseling and Helping Professions 3 Credits

-Introduces the theoretical constructs of the primary contemporary counseling psychology theories being used in the counseling profession today.
-The theoretical constructs will be explored for use for self-reflection and self-development and to serve as the basis for development of psychological maps for understanding purposes of clients’ behaviors.
+Introduces the theoretical constructs of the primary theories being used in counseling and other helping professions, such as coaching.
+The theoretical constructs will be explored for use in self-reflection and self-development and to serve as the basis for development of psychological maps for understanding purposes of clients’ behaviors.

 CNPY 514 Psychopathology 3 Credits